 Sp.
 Pl.
 435 (1753) APNI

 Oxalis corniculata is a very variable species.
 Many infraspecific taxa of O. corniculata have been described over its cosmopolitan range, but their taxonomic status is uncertain.
-A form known only from urban gardens in Melbourne (Heathmont, Malvern East, South Yarra), and tentatively treated here as a form of O. corniculata, has nearly glabrous stems, stems not rooting at nodes or only proximally, stems with scattered antrorsely appressed hairs, and the seed ridges with prominent white lines and/or blotches.
-Other than a form of O. exilis (see notes for that species) that often occurs in lawns, no other members of the O. corniculata group in Australia have been observed with white lines and/or bloches on the seed ribs.
-Occasional specimens of O. corniculata have faint greyish lines, but the stem indumentum is moderately to densely hairy and spreading.
+A form known mainly from urban gardens in Melbourne (Heathmont, Malvern East, South Yarra) is included here with reservation as a 'form' of O. corniculata, but may in fact be another species.
+It has nearly glabrous stems which do not root at nodes or do so only proximally, stems with scattered antrorsely appressed hairs, and the seed ridges with prominent white lines and/or blotches.
+This entity is possibly also annual or mostly annual.
+Other than a form of O. exilis (see notes for that species), that often occurs in lawns and disturbed sites, no other members of the O. corniculata group in Australia have been observed with distinct white lines and/or bloches on the seed ridges.
+Occasional specimens of O. corniculata have faint greyish lines (faint greyish lines or blotches sometimes present in O. chnoodes), but the stem indumentum is moderately to densely hairy and spreading.
+Several members of the O. corniculata complex in North America, including O. albicans, O. californica, O. macrantha and O. texana, have white lines and/or blotches on the seed ridges, but the Victorian plants cannot be matched with any of these species.
 Another distinctive entity known from two collections from urban gardens in Melbourne (Forest Hill, and South Yarra) is characterised by having a very dense stem indumentum of spreading and retrorse hairs, and inconspicuous stipules with very narrow free margins.
-It's possible that this entity might represent O. pilosa, a species from North America, but is here provisionally treated as part of O. corniculata, pending resolution of its identity.
-Several members of the O. corniculata complex in North America, including O. albicans, O. californica, O. macrantha and O. texana, have white lines and/or blotches on the seed ribs, but the Victorian plants cannot be matched with any of these species.
+It's possible that this entity might represent O. pilosa, a species from North America, but is here also treated with reservation as part of O. corniculata, pending resolution of its identity.

 Oxalis corniculata also has different anthocyanin variants, of which there may be at least two in Victoria.
 O. corniculata var. atropurpurea is sometimes applied to plants with all vegetative parts that are red, but this character appears to be variable, and given the uncertainty in the application of the name, the name is not used here.
 It is unclear whether O. corniculata var. atropurpurea truly differs from O. corniculata var. corniculata other than in the colour of vegetative parts.
 The anthocyanin form can grow together with plants exhibiting the typical expression, and it is unclear whether this represents intrapopulational variation, or whether the forms are reproductively isolated.
 Nair & Kurichian (2004) have found that in Malaysian plants of O. corniculata var. atropurpurea that there are differences in karyotype, in floral and vegetative morphology, and post-pollination reproductive barriers, which suggests that at least in Malaysia that O. corniculata var. atropurpurea merits consideration for specific rank.